sanje2v/OldPhotoRestorationDLST/README.md

-# Tensorflow v2+Keras implementation of 'Old Photo Restoration via Deep Latent Space Translation', CVPR 2020 paper
+# TensorFlow v2+Keras re-implementation of 'Old Photo Restoration via Deep Latent Space Translation', CVPR 2020 paper
-This is an Tensorflow v2+Keras inference ONLY implemention of [a CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos that suffer from degradations like faded colors, scratches and color spots by jointly the learning from the latent spaces of paired artificial degraded images with real degraded photos.
+This is a TensorFlow v2+Keras inference ONLY implemention of a [CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos sufferring from degradations like faded colors, scratches and color spots by jointly the learning from the latent spaces of paired artificial degraded images and real degraded photos.

-Official PyTorch implementation can be found at: https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life .
+Official PyTorch implementation can be found [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).

 # Results
 TODO

 # To improve
-The output images might have a gradient of grey border which I think might have been caused by accumulation of floating point differences from the implementation of Tensorflow and PyTorch's Instance Normalization layer.
+The output images might have a gradient of grey border around their edges which I think might have been caused by accumulation of floating point differences from the implementation of Tensorflow and PyTorch's Instance Normalization layer.

 # Requirements
 The following software versions were used for testing the code in this repo.
-Other version combination of software might also work but have not been tested on.
 * Python 3.7
 * PyTorch 1.8 (for weights conversion)
 * Tensorflow 2.4.1